rockwotj/rosefire/README.md

 	public void doGet(HttpServletRequest request, HttpServletResponse response)
                throws IOException, ServletException {
 		String token = request.getParameter("rosefire_token");
-		// OR use the below code on your server if you have a login form and you're sending the email and
-		// password in a POST request.
-		// token = new RosefireAuth(REGISTRY_TOKEN).getToken("rockwotj@rose-hulman.edu", "Pa$sw0rd");

 		// Now verify the token you got RosefireTokenVerifier verifier = new RosefireTokenVerifier(SECRET);